LTUC/amman-dotnet-401d2/Labs/Day09/README.md

     - What resources did you utilize for this assingment?

 ## Rubric
-- 3pts:Application runs without any errors
+- 3pts: Application runs without any errors
 - 2pts: Default static homepage for application created
 - 2pts: Different behvaior shown for Production vs Development
 - 2pts: Readme included with answers to questions